 - Preheat oven to 375.

-- In a stand mixer fitted with a paddle attachment, mix softened butter, powder sugar, and vanilla extract.
+- In a stand mixer fitted with a paddle attachment, mix softened room temperature butter, powdered sugar, and vanilla extract at medium-high speed.

 - Add flour 1 cup at a time and mix well.